 The program includes 90 hours of clinical experience in a public health setting to prepare candidates to apply for the California Public Health Certificate.
 Additional clinical practica will include patient care in the areas of medical-surgical nursing, pediatric nursing, maternal-child nursing, and psychiatric nursing.

-There are three avenues of study available to the Nursing student:
+There are four avenues of study available to the Nursing student:

 One of the goals of this program is to educate nurses to develop a view of nursing as a self-actualizing process that is essential in ministering to those seeking care.

 Nursing is both an art and a science.
 As such, it embraces the development of the individual through both liberal studies and scientific preparation.
 The CUI Nursing program prepares its graduates to:

 - Develop and refine professional skills and strategies.

 - Enhance the health care encounters of all patients and clients.

 - Provide culturally-sensitive nursing care to a growing ethnically diverse population.

 - Discuss and analyze contemporary professional nursing issues.

 - Contribute to accountability in nursing practice through resource management and quality improvement.